PoliticalGraveyard.com

 Eccles, John (b.
 1777) — of Indiana.
 Born in Pennsylvania, 1777.
 Member of Indiana state house of representatives, 1839-40.
 Methodist.
 Burial location unknown.

 Relatives: Brother of Samuel Eccles; uncle of Joseph T. Eccles.
-See Eccles family of Illinois and Indiana.

 Eccles, John D. — of Fayetteville, Cumberland County, N.C.
 Member of North Carolina house of commons, 1827-29, 1832 (Fayetteville 1827-29, Cumberland County 1832).
 Burial location unknown.

 Eccles, Joseph T. — of Fayette County, Ill.
-Delegate to Illinois state constitutional convention Fayette County, 1847.
+Delegate to Illinois state constitutional convention from Fayette County, 1847.
 Burial location unknown.

 Relatives: Nephew of John Eccles and Samuel Eccles.
-See Eccles family of Illinois and Indiana.

 Eccles, Mrs. Pat — of Lakewood, Jefferson County, Colo.
 Republican.
 Alternate delegate to Republican National Convention from Colorado, 1952.
 Female.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

 Eccles, Samuel (1788-1859) — of Johnson County, Ind.
 Born in Virginia, March 15, 1788.
 Member of Indiana state house of representatives, 1851-52.
 Presbyterian.
 Died in Greenwood, Johnson County, Ind., August 30, 1859 (age 71 years, 168 days).
 Interment at Greenwood Cemetery, Greenwood, Ind.

 Relatives: Brother of John Eccles; uncle of Joseph T. Eccles.
-See Eccles family of Illinois and Indiana.

 Eccles, Spencer — of Salt Lake City, Salt Lake County, Utah.
 Republican.
 Delegate to Republican National Convention from Utah, 2008.
 Still living as of 2008.